This isn’t the article I expected to be writing about my trip to Siargao, from my month in the Philippines.

 Sleep / Eat / Surf at Kermit Siargao

-If you come to Siargao to surf, you shouldn’t have any difficulties arranging a lesson or renting a board through your accommodation.
+If you come to Siargao to surf, you shouldn’t have any difficulties arranging Siargao surf lessons or renting a board through your accommodation.
 In fact, you could probably walk down the street and ask any random person and odds are either he’ll offer to take you out, or will hook you up with a friend who does surf lessons on the island.
 It’s just that kind of place.

 That said, don’t even worry about it.
-Just stay at Kermit Siargao in General Luna and you will be completely sorted with surfing, activities, and food – everything you need for a kick-ass surfing holiday on Siargao.
+Just stay at Kermit Siargao in General Luna and you will be completely sorted with surfing, activities, and food – everything you need in a kick-ass Siargao surf camp.

 Brainchild of Swiss-Italian surfer/entrepreneur Gianni Grifoni, Kermit has become a bit of a fixture on Siargao Island.
 This place gets booked up MONTHS in advance because it’s so popular.
 I had no idea and foolishly inquired about booking maybe 6 weeks out.
 Silly me!
 So I ended up staying at Kermit for just two nights, and then moved over to Lux Boutique Resort for another two nights (which Gianni also co-owns).

 Why are rooms at Kermit in such demand, you might be wondering?
 For one, they are incredible value.
 A private room for two including a massive made-to-order breakfast for just $25, are you serious?
 If you’re a babe on a budget, you can even try to snag a bed in the dorm for about $9.